Adige-Calculations/OpenFOAM-handbook/example/README.md

+# List for good writing

-To highlight in code snippet, use:
+To highlight inside a code snippet, use this formulation:

 > `print "`**`Hello world`**`";`